 Prior to assembly, this mass (D060357) can be processed as CLASS B, as it will be swapped with a glass mass.
-Assemble all masses as per their assembly drawings.
+Assemble each mass with the addable masses such that each has the appropriate weight as per the drawing.
+Best practice is to obtain the weight of the actual glass optic test mass which will be used in the suspension when it later becomes a monolithic assembly.
+Assemble the metal dummy test mass to the matching weight to within 10g.
+If this weight is unknown assemble the mass such that it weighs 26200g for an ETM assembly and 20150g for an ITM assembly (average of known PUM weights as of April 2013).
 Assemble each mass with the addable masses such that each has the appropriate weight.
 Install a flat, parallel mirror such as PS-PM-2037-C from CVI on the front surface.